How to Stay Healthy While Flying

 Below, Dr. Mawhorter weighs in on eight common beliefs about air travel and our health below:

 Possibly.
 The increased mingling of people in an airport does present some risk.
 You’re likely to be in contact with more people — and more potentially contaminated surfaces — than normal as you are being processed for a flight or walking through a concourse.
+This is the most important time to keep hands clean with soap and water or hand-sanitizer.

 Not likely.
 A popular vitamin-mineral-and-herb supplement claims to reduce risks of infection while flying, but no data support those claims.
 Small supplemental doses of vitamin C or D won’t hurt you, but practicing good hand hygiene will pack more of a punch in preventing infection.